UPCX-CORE/UPCX-Core/libraries/abieos/external/upcxjs/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Version of UPCXJS**
-_which version of eosjs exhibits the issue_
+_which version of upcxjs exhibits the issue_

 **Describe the bug**
 A clear and concise description of what the bug is.